Azure-Samples/multimodal-rag-code-execution/deployment/README.md

-# Deployment Script for Azure Resources in SandBox
+# Deployment Script for Azure Resources in a sandbox subscription

 This repository contains a Bash script (`deploy_public.sh`) that automates the deployment of Azure resources.
 It does so by deploying everything public, to simplifying prototying and de deployment os POC's in SandBox Subscriptions.